 - .1 Components on the front of the panel shall be identified with an individual permanent nameplate installed in an organized manner.
+The nameplate must identify the component's function. - .2 Each component inside the control panel shall be identified with a nameplate corresponding to the drawings.

+City of Winnipeg SEWPCC Ventilation and Misc.
+Upgrades Bid Opportunity 545-2012
-The nameplate must identify the component's function. - .2 Each component inside the control panel shall be identified with a nameplate corresponding to the drawings. - .3 All non-DIN rail mountable devices in the control panel shall be mechanically affixed to the back panel with either tapped or self-tapping screws. - .4 All control devices shall be mounted so that any component can be replaced without removing the sub-panel. - .5 Components and/or auxiliary instruments mounted at the rear of the panel shall be readily accessible and their installation shall not be affected by, or interfere with the removal of any panel instrument. - Nameplates shall be made of lamacoid material with a white background and engraved black letters for internal and external components.
-Nameplates must resist harsh industrial conditions. - .7 Supply and install all required fuses.

-- .8 Control devices must be spaced adequately to allow for cooling, replacement, servicing, and wiring access. - .9 Control devices shall be grouped according to voltage and function to reduce electrical noise.
+- .3 All non-DIN rail mountable devices in the control panel shall be mechanically affixed to the back panel with either tapped or self-tapping screws. - .4 All control devices shall be mounted so that any component can be replaced without removing the sub-panel or other components. - .5 Components and/or auxiliary instruments mounted at the rear of the panel shall be readily accessible and their installation shall not be affected by, or interfere with the removal of any panel instrument. - Nameplates shall be made of lamacoid material with a white background and engraved black letters for internal and external components.
+Nameplates must resist harsh industrial conditions. - .7 Supply and install all required fuses. - .8 Control devices must be spaced adequately to allow for cooling, replacement, servicing, and wiring access. - .9 Control devices shall be grouped according to voltage and function to reduce electrical noise. - .10 Cutouts for instruments shall be within the tolerances specified by the instrument manufacturer. - .11 If cutouts are specified for future instruments, the cutouts shall be covered by removable steel plates 3 mm (1/8 inch) thick.
+The cover plates shall be finished and painted with the same paint as applied to the front panel. - .12 If any panel-mounted item is not available for installation before the panel is scheduled for shipment, wiring from the terminal block to the panel location for the item shall be completed, wire ends shall be formed exactly to the configurations required, and identifying sleeves shall be applied, ready for connection. - .13 Panel areas designated for future equipment shall be kept clear of stiffening members, rear-mounted equipment, wiring, and all other interferences. - Ample space shall be provided for the entrance of external cables into the panel and for routing the cables to terminating points within the panel.